sg893052/sonic-buildimage/TestPlans/system/Secure_Boot/Secure_Boot_Test_Plan.md

 Topology Description -
 - Generate the signed NOS image by using the prepare-signed-nos tool.
-- Load the signed NOS image from onie-installer or soni-installer.
+- Load the signed NOS image from onie-installer or sonic-installer.

 # 3 Test  Case and Objectives
 ## 3.1 Functional